angular/angular/aio/content/guide/animations.md

 **Note:** See the Material Design website's topic on [Natural easing curves](https://material.io/design/motion/speed.html#easing) for general information on easing curves.
 </div>

-This example provides a state transition from `open` to `closed` with a one second transition between states.
+This example provides a state transition from `open` to `closed` with a 1-second transition between states.

 <code-example path="animations/src/app/open-close.component.ts" header="src/app/open-close.component.ts" language="typescript"
 region="transition1">
 </code-example>

 In the preceding code snippet, the `=>` operator indicates unidirectional transitions, and `<=>` is bidirectional.
 Within the transition, `animate()` specifies how long the transition takes.
-In this case, the state change from `open` to `closed` takes one second, expressed here as `1s`.
+In this case, the state change from `open` to `closed` takes 1 second, expressed here as `1s`.

-This example adds a state transition from the `closed` state to the `open` state with a 0.5 second transition animation arc.
+This example adds a state transition from the `closed` state to the `open` state with a 0.5-second transition animation arc.

 <code-example path="animations/src/app/open-close.component.ts" header="src/app/open-close.component.ts" language="typescript"
 region="transition2">